 That might sound a bit extreme, but honestly, cooking all of your own food is not just good for cutting your spending; it’s also a very rewarding experience.
 Besides that, you’ll also be making another type of long-term investment, as homemade meals are almost always significantly healthier than their takeout counterparts.

 When you go grocery shopping, you should be as smart as possible about the purchases you make, and you can go a long way towards stretching your budget to the max by only buying generic brand goods.
-These are the alternative versions of branded goods that most supermarkets will stock, and they can be significantly less expensive than your brand purchases.
+These are the alternative versions of branded goods that most supermarkets will stock, and they can be significantly less expensive than branded purchases.

 Most of us have some sort of brand loyalty, whether that be for a kind of ketchup or maybe a soda drink.
 That’s totally normal and if you absolutely have to stick with one or two products that’s fine, but try some of the generic brands that supermarkets offer as well.
-You will likely be surprised by how much you like them, and not just for their lower price
+You will likely be surprised by how much you like them, and not just for their lower price.

 Compulsive spending is a common reason why a lot of us struggle to keep within our budgets, and we’ve all given in to impulse buying at some point.
 The good news is that you can actively work on stopping your brain from giving in to the urge to buy something needlessly, which will save you a lot of money.

 Try to analyze what triggers you into wanting to make a compulsive purchase, what goes on in your brain when that happens, what feelings you are experiencing, etc. When the trigger happens, take a deep breath and remind yourself that you don’t really want or need the product in question.
-In no time at all, you’ll be able to reign in your needless spending.
+In no time at all, you’ll be able to rein in your needless spending.

 If you look around your house or apartment, you’ll almost certainly find things that you’re no longer using; you might even discover items you don’t even remember purchasing in the first place.
 If you’re not using something, then there’s not much point in keeping it, so why not set up a rummage sale where you can sell the things you don’t need?